-Are there No budgetary implications for this revision?
-Will the program or revision require staffing (faculty, advisors, etc.) beyond what is currently available?
-No Additional Budget Information
+Will the program or revision require staffing (faculty, advisors, etc.)

 Please address the impact on faculty resources including any changes in numbers of faculty, class size, teaching loads, student-faculty ratios, etc.

 Describe your proposal's impact on the University Library's resources, collections, and services.
 If necessary please consult with the appropriate disciplinary specialist within the University Library.